rodpolako/Chess-PGN-Trainer/README.md

 * Responsive design allows the app to be used in either portrait or landscape mode which means that it is able to be used on phones and tablets along with desktop.
 * A settings menu which gives the following options:

-   * Choice of multiple piece designs - Note this will reset the board so don't chance sets while in the middle of puzzle set.
+   * Choice of multiple piece designs - Note this will reset the board so don't change sets while in the middle of puzzle set.
    * Ability to specify custom board colors either by manual entry or color picking
    * Dark mode